 Water security assessments for regional urban areas

-The Department of Local Government, Water and Volunteers works with councils and water providers to make sure there is enough water for growing regional communities.
+The Department of Local Government, Water and Volunteers (DLGWV) works with councils and water providers to make sure there is enough water for growing regional communities.

 Population growth, drought and ageing infrastructure mean water planning is more important than ever.
-Some local governments have asked for support to assess the reliability of their water supplies and plan for the future
+Some local governments have asked for support to assess the reliability of their water supplies and plan for the future.

 Urban water security assessment program